-As of March 31, 2022, Income Tax Payable amounted to Php406 million, which included the tax payable pertaining for 1Q2022 that is due in May 2022 and the tax payable covering 4Q2021 that was due in April 2022.
-The significant increase in quarterly income tax payable was due mainly to higher taxable income brought about by the impact of favorable metal prices.
+As of June 30, 2022, Income Tax Payable amounted to Php215 million, which included the tax payable pertaining for 2Q2022 that is due in August 2022.
+The significant increase in quarterly income tax payable was due mainly to higher taxable income brought about by the impact of the strong metal prices for gold and copper.